The Blanchard V Litigation

 October 29, 2018: Judgment from the hearing on October 22nd.
 Please note in the transcript above that there are NO ORAL REASONS ASSIGNED FOR JUDGE LEWIS PITMAN'S JUDGMENT, as the judgment stated existed.

 January 30, 2019: Written Reasons for Judge Pitman's decision from the bench on October 22, 2018.
+A couple of problems with these written reasons!
+First, they were not assigned in open court on October 22, 2018, as the judgment stated they were, and secondly, after waiting for approximately three (3) months for them to be considered, written and filed, the final product is not signed by Judge Lewis Pitman!
 Oops!
-At least one problem with these reasons.
-After waiting for approximatley three (3) months for them to be created and filed, they are not signed by Judge Lewis Pitman!
+A little error by someone!

 The reasons are signed by: District Judge Curtis Sigur.

-The good Judge Sigur has had no known direct professional connection to (or oversight of) this subject litigation except that he somehow signed the written reasons that were allegedly relied on by Judge Pitman to make his decision in open court on October 22, 2018.
+The good Judge Sigur has had no known direct professional connection to (or oversight of) this subject litigation except that he somehow wrongly signed the written reasons that were allegedly relied on by Judge Pitman to render his decision in open court on October 22, 2018.

-Please see these recent letters written by an environmental professional on behalf of Park Plantation, LLC and/or Nancy Blanchard:
+Please see these recent letters written by an environmental professional on behalf of Park Plantation, LLC and/or Nancy Blanchard.
+These letters written thirty (30) years after the existence of contamination (public hazards) was/were first brought to ARCO and Texaco, et al and the State of Louisiana:

 Letter from Austin Arabie dated May 5, 2016 on environmental matters